DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Minnesota's Safe and Sober Campaign

-Minnesota Driver and Vehicle Services (DVS) does not enforce a so-called "point system" for driver infractions and improvement.
-Your license can be suspended, revoked, or cancelled under certain conditions, though.
+The Minnesota Department of Public Safety (DPS) does not enforce a so-called "point system" for driver infractions and improvement.
+Your driver's license can be suspended, revoked, or canceled under certain conditions, though.

 The Minnesota Safe and Sober Campaign consists of the following components: